 When you open the freezer doors, hot and humid air from the outside interacts with the cold air inside the fridge.
 This causes the water vapor in the warmer air to condense and then freeze to the interior walls of the freezer compartment.
 Frost build-up inside the freezer will mean it takes longer to freeze things and decreases its performance.

 If your freezer doesn't have a no-frost feature, you will need to defrost it manually.
-Do this approximately once a month or when the frost build-up reaches a thickness of 0.5 centimetres.
+Do this approximately once a month or when the frost build-up reaches a thickness of a quarter inch.

 Follow these suggestions to reduce the amount of frost build-up in your freezer.